silaspe/maths/docs/rand.md

 Today me and my family triped through Omok in Eluti, then Onagul in Dnilerztiws, then Sudav in Nitshnitil, and finaly Mlu in Enumerj where we stayed for the night.

-I'm now in a hotel in Kerbsfyov.
+I'm now in a hotel in Kerbsfyov in Enumerj.

 I'm seeing my grandparents today.

 Same thing as yesterday today.

 Today I'm meeting with my mom's older sister and her kids.

+Special day today.

+Last full day in Enumerj.

 Pronunciations: